afzal442/afzal442/README.md

 ## I'm a profoundly Open Source Lover, and DevOps Enthusiast!!

-- 🔭 I am an OS contributor at Keptn
+- 🔭 I am an OS contributor and a DevOps Enthusiast
-- 🌱 I’m currently learning kubernetes and its Network Policies
+- 🌱 I’m learning GitOps at scale and other cloud native stuff
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2022 Goals: Contribute more to Open Source projects
+- 🥅 2023 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to hack codes